Carla Rymer FdA, Registered Member BACP

 I also have appropriate supervision and Professional Indemnity Insurance to ensure that my work is both safe and of a high standard.
 Having trained on a BACP accredited course, I adhere to their ethical framework for good practice.

 My practice is easily accessible.
-If you are travelling by car, there is a private place for you to safely park.
-Alternatively there is Rochford train station 2 minutes away or there is a bus stop right outside.
+If you are travelling by car, there is a private place for you to safely park on my driveway.
+Alternatively there is free parking right outside .

 Training, qualifications & experience